michaelkeeling/saturn2017-architecture-functional-workshop/position-papers/questions-about-the-functional-frontier-michael-keeling.md

 In retrospect, and this may be obvious, but it also seems that _functional architecture_ can never apply to module patterns.
-I could come up with several component and connector, allocation patterns that seemed functional in nature.
+I could come up with several component &amp; connector and allocation patterns that seemed functional in nature.
 Design time concerns --- specifically how code is organized --- does not seem to fit the bill.

-After further refelction, there may be interesting opportunities for describing module relations using mondads.
+After further refelction, there may be interesting opportunities for describing module relations using monads.
 The one example that comes to mind is a _maybe allowed to use_ relation.
 How is this relation used?
-One practical (albeit simple) example might be to describe dependancy injection at design time.
-Perhaps an even more general example is to take a functional view on refinement.
+One practical (albeit simple) example might be to describe dependancy injection (or any dynamic relation) at design time.
+Perhaps an even more general example is to take a functional view on model refinement.

 An interesting implication of this conclusion is to see how far we can talk functional allocation patterns.
 Is _work assignment_ a transformation of idea